-The schema is simple.
-We take a single JSON or YAML object that has a few fields:
+The JSON schema is simple.
+We take a single JSON object that has a few fields:

 - actor A text-string describing the name of the Actor package and class.
-For example, rightscale.server_array.Clone, or misc.Sleep. - condition A bool or string that indicates whether or not to execute this actor.
-Most commonly used with a token variable for its value. - desc A text-string describing the name of the stage or action.
-Meant to ensure that the logs are very human readable.
-Optional; a default description is chosen if you do not supply one. - warn_on_failure True/False whether or not to ignore an Actors failure and return True anyways.
-Defaults to False, but if True a warning message is logged. - timeout Maximum time (in seconds) for the actor to execute before raising an ActorTimedOut exception. - options A dictionary of key/value pairs that are required for the specific actor that you're instantiating.
+For example, kingpin.actors.rightscale.server\array.Clone, or misc.Sleep. - condition A bool or string that indicates whether or not to execute this actor. - desc A text-string describing the name of the stage or action.
+Meant to ensure that the logs are very human readable. - warn\on\failure True/False whether or not to ignore an Actors failure and return True anyways.
+Defaults to False, but if True a warning message is logged. - timeout Maximum time (in seconds) for the actor to execute before raising an ActorTimedOut exception is raised. - options A dictionary of key/value pairs that are required for the specific actor that you're instantiating.
 See individual Actor documentation below for these options.

-The simplest JSON file could look like this:
+The simples JSON file could look like this:

 '''

+{ "desc": "Hipchat: Notify Oncall Room",

-{ "actor": "hipchat.Message",
+"actor": "hipchat.Message",

 "condition": "true",

 "warn_on_failure": true,

 "timeout": 30,

 "options": {

 "message": "Beginning release %RELEASE%", "room": "Oncall"

+}

 }

 '''